 Caroline describes how agile research should be a carefully planned endurance race, not a mad sprint to the finish line.

-Agility is a hot topic for 2018, but you already know that.
+Agility is a hot topic, but you already know that.

 Spanning a huge range of industries from software to services, manufacturing to marketing, the speed of new practices and applications have been heralded as essential to business success.
 Market research is no different, with a race (yes, a literal race at times) to develop the fastest approaches to answer client questions.